-Fig. 8d exhibits the storm-relative velocity display at the 1.5° elevation angle at 1826 UTC.
+where V_I is the inbound radial velocity and V_O is the outbound radial velocity.
 Close examination reveals cyclonic radial shear of approximately 20 m s-1 on the right flank of the reflectivity maximum of the RM storm (compare with Fig. 8b).
-Much weaker anticyclonic radial shear ( $^{-}14 \text{ m s}^{-1}$ ) is evident on the left flank of the LM storm.
+Much weaker anticyclonic radial shear (~14 m s-1) is evident on the left flank of the LM storm.
 Radial divergence is also evident, centered on the reflectivity maximum of the LM storm.
-Once again, this arrangement agrees quite well with the numerical model depiction of a left-moving anticyclonic updraft and a right-moving cyclonic updraft under moderate to strong unidirectional vertical wind shear (Fig. 1a,b), though the magnitude of the radial shears are not that strong.
+Once again, this arrangement agrees quite well with the numerical model depiction of a leftmoving anticyclonic updraft and a right-moving cyclonic updraft under moderate to strong unidirectional vertical wind shear (Fig. 1a,b), though the magnitude of the radial shear is not as strong.

-At 1924 UTC, the WSR-88D indicated a mesocyclone on the right flank of the LM storm.
-This pattern was associated with the right side of a strong zone of radially outbound winds centered on the LM reflectivity maximum (not shown).
-Thus, the cyclonic mesocyclone was indicated by the mesocyclone algorithm on the right flank while nearly as strong anticyclonic radial shear persisted on the left flank.
-In the conceptual framework (Fig. 1b), this pattern would correspond to the anticyclonic updraft and the cyclonic downdraft of the LM storm.
-The more proper position, however, of the cyclonic downdraft would be centered on the low-level reflectivity maximum, not the right flank.
+At 1924 UTC, the WSR-88D indicated a mesocyclone on the right flank of the LM storm (Fig. 9a).
+This cyclonic shear pattern was on the right side of a strong zone of radially outbound winds (northerly component) centered on the reflectivity maximum of the LM storm.
+The mesocyclone algorithm flagged this cyclonic circulation on the right flank of the storm, while a strong, undetected anticyclonic rotation persisted on the left flank of near-equal intensity ('x' in Fig. 9a).
+This corresponds to the east and west side of the radially outbound velocities (orange), respectively.
+Note that the WSR-88D mesocyclone algorithm does NOT search for anticyclonic circulations, even if the radial shear meets the specified criteria.
+In the conceptual framework (Fig. 1b), the pattern described above would correspond to the anticyclonic updraft (left flank circulation) and the cyclonic downdraft (right flank circulation) of the LM storm.